aws-samples/aws-modernization-workshop-for-newrelic/content/pixie/using_pixie/scenario_2.md

 Let's head to `px/http_data_filtered` to figure out the errors that are returning for `frontend`.
 Try editing the **status_code** filter to view the requests for different codes.
 Below, we have a collection of the status **200** codes, which are the requests that were successful.

 > The frontend seems to be functioning properly for other images.
-The correc response body should be an image in base64.
+The correct response body should be an image in base64.

 ![frontend good](/images/pixie/2-servicestats-1.png)